rexmhall09/JapaneseNuancedVocabulary/README.md

 # JapaneseNuancedVocabulary
-Dataset of Nuanced Japanese Vocabulary for multilingual AI development.
+Dataset of nuanced Japanese vocabulary for multilingual AI development.
+The categories in the CSV are: Category,	Japanese,	Romaji,	English,	Usage,	Example.